ymdarum/codex_ground/README.md

 - **Export**: tap **Export** to download a JSON file.
 - **Import**: tap **Import** and select a previously exported JSON file.
 - **Sample data**: click **load sample data** under the task list.

+## 4.1) How updates roll out
+- The service worker precaches the core files listed in `sw.js`.
+- When you ship a change, bump the `CACHE_NAME` in `sw.js` to ensure the new bundle is cached separately.
+- Open tabs detect when a fresh worker is ready, ask it to activate right away, and reload themselves after the update is in control.
+- The first visit stays on the same page (no unexpected refresh) while still taking advantage of the new worker afterward.

 ## 5) Privacy
 All data lives **only in your browser** (`localStorage`).
 No servers, no tracking.